haojian/privacysys/index.md

 - Each student has to do either a research project or a survey project.
 The choice has to be indicated in the questionnaire and will have to finalized before 11:59 PM Wednesday 01/16 with an email sent to the instructor.

-- **Research Project**: Students choosing to do a research project are encouraged to propose a relevant problem (subject to the consent of the instructor) or choose a problem suggested by the instructor and email the final choice to the instructor before 11:59 PM Wednesday 01/16.
+- **Research Project**: Students choosing to do a research project are encouraged to propose a relevant problem (subject to the consent of the instructor) or choose a problem suggested by the instructor and email the final choice to the instructor before {{ site.content.topic_selection_ddl }}.
 The research projects will ideally lay the groundwork for a publication at a top research conference or workshop.
 Students are encouraged to do individual research projects but groups of two students each are permitted for projects with a larger scope.
-Each student (or group) has to meet face to face with the instructor at a mutually scheduled half-hour slot every week to discuss the progress on the project.
+Each student (or group) has to meet face to face with the instructor at a mutually scheduled half-hour slot every other week to discuss the progress on the project.

 - **Survey Project**: Students choosing to do a survey project have to pick one of the course topics and survey the major relevant research papers on that topic.
-The final choice must be emailed to the instructor before 11:59 PM Wednesday 01/16.
+The final choice must be emailed to the instructor before {{ site.content.topic_selection_ddl }}.
 Survey projects are restricted to be individual projects and are expected to provide a comprehensive analysis of a topic beyond just summarizing the papers as a laundry list.
 Each student has to meet with the instructor at a mutually scheduled slot once within the first month of the class to finalize the list of papers that will be surveyed.

 - **Project Report**: Each student (or group) has to submit a paper-style report of length 6-12 pages on their research project or survey project by the end of the course.
 The ACM SIG proceedings LaTeX template should be used for the report.
-The deadline for emailing the report is 11:59 PM Monday 03/18.
+The deadline for emailing the report is {{ site.content.report_ddl }}.

 ## Course Content and Format